-Form 8-K Filing.
+Form 8-K Filing

 If a director resigns, is removed or notifies the company that he or she refuses to stand for re-election, the company will need to file an Item 5.02 Form 8-K reporting that fact and the date of such event.
 As discussed below, additional disclosure will be needed if a director's resignation or refusal to stand for re-election is the result of a disagreement between the director and the company, or if a director has been removed for cause.

-The company does not need to file a Form 8-K to report that the board of directors or its nominating committee has decided not to renominate a director for a new term (other than as a result of receipt of the director's notification of refusal to stand for re-election).
-However, if a director resigns upon receiving notice that the company does not intend to nominate him or her for re-election, the company would have to file a Form 8-K. A company is not required to file a Form 8-K to report the death of a director.3 who is designated by a company's majority shareholder gives notice that he will resign if the majority shareholder sells its entire holdings of issuer stock, the notice triggers an obligation to file a Form 8-K (which should clearly indicate the nature of the contingency and the extent to which the resigning director can control the occurrence of the contingency).
-Because the Form 8-K must disclose the effective date of resignation or retirement, a second Form 8-K may be required to report the actual date board service ends.
+The company does not need to file a Form 8-K to report that the board of directors or its nominating committee has decided not to re-nominate a director for a new term (other than as a result of receipt of the director's notification of refusal to stand for re-election).
+However, if a director resigns upon receiving notice that the company does not intend to nominate him or her for re-election, the company would have to file a Form 8-K. A company is not required to file a Form 8-K to report the death of a director.

+The notice is the triggering event regardless of when the director's service actually ends.

 The Form 8-K is due within four business days of the triggering event.
 In the case of a departing director's notice of resignation, retirement or refusal to stand for re-election, the notice is the triggering event regardless of when the director's service actually ends.
-For example, if a director
+For example, if a director who is designated by a company's majority shareholder gives notice that he will resign if the majority shareholder sells its entire holdings of issuer stock, the notice triggers an obligation to file a Form 8-K (which should clearly indicate the nature of the contingency and the extent to which the resigning director can control the occurrence of the contingency).
+Because the Form 8-K must disclose the effective date of resignation or retirement, a second Form 8-K may be required to report the actual date board service ends.

 The company's Form 8-K disclosure will need to be more extensive if a director resigns or refuses to stand for re-election as a result of a disagreement with the company, or if the director is removed for cause.
-Under these circumstances, the Form 8-K will also need to provide a brief description of the disagreement and disclose the board committee positions that such director held at the time of the event.
+Under these circumstances, the Form 8-K also will need to provide a brief description of the disagreement and disclose the board committee positions that such director held at the time of the event.
 If the director gives the company written correspondence surrounding the resignation, refusal or removal, that correspondence would have to be filed as an exhibit to the Form 8-K. By the day of filing a Form 8-K reporting a director's departure in such circumstance, the company must provide the director with a copy of its Item 5.02 disclosure.
 The director then has the opportunity to provide the company, as promptly as possible, with a letter either agreeing with the company's disclosures or stating the respects in which the director disagrees.
 If the company receives such a response from the director, it must amend its Form 8-K within two business days of receipt, filing the response as an exhibit.